hellgrenj/hulken/README.md

 The requestsFile is a json file and looks like this.
 ```
 [{
-“method”:”get”,
+"method":"get",
-“path”:”/index”,
+"path":"/index",
-“expectedTextToExist”:”Start”
+"expectedTextToExist":"Start"
 },
 {
-“method”:”get”,
+"method":"get",
-“path”:”/about”,
+"path":"/about",
-“expectedTextToExist”:”About us”
+"expectedTextToExist":"About us"
 },
 {
-“method”: “post”,
+"method": "post",
-“path”: “/”,
+"path": "/",
-“expectedTextToExist”: “thank you for your POST”,
+"expectedTextToExist": "thank you for your POST",
-“payload”: {
+"payload": {
-“foo”: “bar”
+"foo": "bar"
 }}]
 ```
 **about POST's**